Oxsomi/core3/docs/platforms.md

 - CharString **Keyboard_remap**(EKey key): Used for remapping the key for GUI text only.
 Don't use this to build text fields/text areas.
 This is purely for debugging the key or key mapping.
 This function allocates, so be sure to CharString_free.

+**Note**: On Windows, it's possible to distinguish multiple keyboards.
+This might be useful for local multiplayer or simulators (e.g. flight sim).
+However, this is not standard across all platforms.
+This means that it is possible for multiple keyboards to have different key states, keep that in mind.

 ### Mouse

 A mouse has the following bindings: